How can Canadians invest in the S&P500?

 We can see that the currency hedged ETF significantly outperformed the unhedged ETF.
 This is because the American dollar weakened significantly compared to the Canadian dollar over the summer, from a high of $1.36 CAD in May to a low of $1.21 CAD in September.

 But this doesn't mean that VSP is better.
 The American dollar could easily have strengthened during that time period.
 And what if the exchange rate stayed the same?
 In that case VFV would have done better because the MER is lower and money wouldn't have been wasted hedging against currency fluctuations.
-Remember that hedging costs money (albeit it's very cheap to hedge USD/CAD for institutional players).
+Remember that hedging costs money (albeit it's relatively inexpensive to hedge USD/CAD for institutional players).

 Because of currency fluctuations there's no clear winner, but we can say that VSP is a safer investment.
 Think of it this way: a bet on VFV is a bet that the S&P500 will go up and that the US dollar won't weaken, whereas a bet on VSP is just a bet that the S&P500 will go up.
 For risk adverse investors VSP is probably the better bet, but ultimately the decision depends on the long-term performance of the American dollar.